Dying to know more about dorm life, travel advice or class schedules at the University of Botswana?

 Is homosexuality accepted in Botswana?

 A very contested issue… The dominate culture is that it isn’t okay.
 This isn’t to say you won’t hear about it and that there aren’t people who fully support it.
 What you do behind closed doors is your business, but it isn’t recommended to be completely out in public.
-LGBT students interested in studying abroad in Botswana or Ghana should contact Program Officer Lindsay Moats, she will be happy to answer any of your questions or concerns.
+LGBT students interested in studying abroad in Botswana or Ghana should contact your ISEP Student Services Coordinator, they will be happy to answer any of your questions or concerns.

 What are student-professor relationships like?